JamalMohafil/portofolio-template/README.md

 This is a **personal portfolio website** built with **Next.js 14**.
 The site showcases my skills, projects, and work in web development.

-## 🎥 Project Tutorial Video

-I created a [tutorial video](RANDOM_VIDEO_LINK) explaining in detail how this project was built and how to use the code.

 ## 🔗 Important Links